But perhaps we had taken too long on the train?

 We started moving again.
 The land outside was very flat and wide in the blackness.

 Old buildings, medieval looking barns.
 Ploughed fields.
-Men were standing in fields, staring at the train as it went by.
+Men were standing in the fields, staring at the train as it went by.

 I walked to the dining car.
-A man in a filthy white apron hung over his filthy white vest was frying eggs in a saucepan for boiling milk.
+A man in a filthy white apron hung over his filthy white vest was frying eggs in a saucepan meant for boiling milk.
 The only other people sat around were old women in headscarves, farmers.

-There were no tourists riding this train for fun.
+No one seemed to be riding this train for fun.